Registration Renewal in Connecticut

 If you plan to register a non-operational vehicle, keep in mind you must also maintain insurance coverage.
 Otherwise, cancel your registration and insurance, and return the vehicle's license plates to the CT DMV.

 When you're ready to renew the registration on a non-operational vehicle, visit your local DMV office with:

-If an emissions test is required, you'll receive a testing notification postcard in the mail at least 45 days before you have to renew your registration.
+If an emissions test is required, you'll receive a testing notification postcard before you have to renew your registration.